alimac/finding-the-entrance/README.md

 <!-- .element: class="quote-source" -->

 Note:
-- Co-organizer of Drupal Lima meetup: shares knowledge through workshops and talks, effort to involve women
+- Co-organizer of Drupal Lima meetup: shares knowledge through workshops and talks
 - Introduced by a friend to open source: ability to build sustainable career path
 - Goal: increase women's participation in the tech community
-- Learned mor about people than tech: being a team player vs. lone wolf
+- Learned more about people than tech: being a team player vs. lone wolf
 - Visibility converts into reputation, which gives opportunities to grow career-wise and as a person
+- Let's look at the Drupal island again